Killings of human rights activists nearly doubled in a year - new report and campaign

 Azza Soliman founded the Centre for Egyptian Women's Legal Assistance in Cairo, which provides legal aid, support and literacy lessons for women, especially those who have experienced domestic abuse and rape.
 She has been targeted with smear campaigns, government surveillance and faces constant harassment by security forces and pro-government media for her work helping women victims of torture and arbitrary detention.

 Recently Azza was arrested, interrogated and charged with tax evasion, operating a civil society organisation without proper registration, and with slandering Egypt’s image by claiming that women in the country face rape.
 She has been banned from travelling and her assets and those of her organisation have been frozen.
-She could be sentenced to 25 years in prison.
+She could be sentenced to many years in prison.

 Salil Shetty said: